José Antonio Yépez Ortiz: Career

 El Marro began his criminal career in 2010, when he directed the transfer of drugs and theft of vehicles.
 Since January 2018, the Armed Forces initiated a search to find and capture him.
 Since February, The Navy has cornered him several times, but he has managed to escape law enforcement through various maneuvers including narcoblockades.
 In 2019, he formed an alliance with an armed wing of the Gulf Cartel called Special Forces Grupo Sombra to counter the Jalisco New Generation Cartel and to contest Guanajuato's plazas.

-In July 2019, authorities froze more than $35 million dollars from different accounts belonging to El Marro and the Santa Rosa de Lima Cartel.
+In July 2019, authorities froze more than $35 million from different accounts belonging to El Marro and the Santa Rosa de Lima Cartel.
 Authorities have also confirmed the desertion of some of Santa Rosa de Lima Cartel's main operators; 14 properties and 129 vehicles have been seized.

 On June 11, 2020, Óscar Balderas, a Mexican journalist and expert in organized crime, revealed to Insight Crime journalist Victoria Dittmar that government and a turf war with the rival Jalisco New Generation Cartel (CJNG) resulted in the Santa Rosa de Lima Cartel losing a significant amount of land in Querétaro, Hidalgo and even their native state of Guanajuato.
 According to Balderas, “The most recent outbreaks of violence have been the execution of the last soldiers [of the CSRL].”
 However, some Santa Rosa de Lima Cartel members still remain in certain municipalities of Guanajuato, such as Villagrán.
 However, the area was not known for still being active in organized crime.